cedricwalter/blockchain-consensus/README.md

 * Gridcoin
 * Nxt
 * Waves
+* BlackCoin
+* Qtum
 * In Future with Casper in Ethereum

 ## Pros
-Cost efficient: speed, energy, hardware
+* Cost efficient: speed, energy, hardware
+* The more people use the network and have coins, the more secure the network.

 ## Cons
 * Economic inequality, rich get richer.
+* Attackers can calculate the probability of winning the reward to create a block of the blockchain based on who has how many coins.

 ## Read more
 https://en.wikipedia.org/wiki/Proof-of-stake